chaosAD/HowToCreateCeedlingProject/README.md

-# Tutorial for Test-Driven Development course
+# Tutorial for Test-Driven Development Course

 How To Create a new Ceedling Project
 ------------------------------------